β¨ sticky nodes: a simple to-doπ list app β¨

 The Hasura GraphQL engine makes your data instantly accessible over a real-time GraphQL API, so you can build and ship modern apps and APIs faster.
 Hasura connects to your databases, REST servers, GraphQL servers, and third party APIs to provide a unified real-time GraphQL API across all your data sources.

 Unlike REST APIs which would typically gather data by accessing multiple endpoints, GraphQL uses a fixed endpoint.
 The structure of the data returned is flexible and the client can decide exactly what data is needed.
 You'd simply send a single query to the GraphQL server that includes the data requirements.
 The server then responds with a JSON object where these requirements are fulfilled.
-In addition to Queries, you can also send Mutations to the server, namely: Insert, Update and Delete Mutations.
+In addition to Queries

 //query to add a note